 Again, the design/advertising worlds were transformed by technology.
 However, this time, it wasn’t only the process that changed – it was an entirely new medium that created many new channels of content delivery.
 Businesses now reach more consumers than ever thought possible – in new and continually evolving ways.
 Anytime.
 Anywhere.
 As the Internet and its offerings continue to evolve, the marketing world is constantly forced to adapt to the trends that emerge online.
 It is the primary means to engage consumers.
 I’ll bet those people that turned down our free website offer are really kicking themselves now.

 It’s undeniable that computers are now the center of our universe (figuratively speaking, of course).
 And it’s truly astounding how the technologies we mostly take for granted in our day-to-day lives have completely changed not only the advertising/marketing industry, but also the way we live.
 All within a relatively short time span.
-The computer on my desk here at work routinely assists me with writing, communicating, scheduling, video editing, audio recording/editing, designing for print and web, coding, learning and of course a bit of entertainment here and there.
+While I still pick up a pencil to sketch out ideas on occasion, the computer on my desk here at work is the primary tool that routinely assists me with writing, communicating, scheduling, video editing, audio recording/editing, designing for print and web, coding, learning and of course a bit of entertainment here and there.

 Do I miss the “good ol’ days”?
 Not a chance.
 It’s been a great ride so far.
 What will we be doing next and how?
 Who knows.
 But I’m looking forward to finding out, even if I’m wearing my underwear outside of my pants.